-Finally, you can download Form 4868 from the IRS website, print it out, complete the form, and mail it in before the deadline.
+You can also download Form 4868 from the IRS website, print it out, and fill it in.
 Complete instructions are on the printout.

 - Does an extension give me more time to pay my taxes?